malik111110/Adaptative-course/README.md

 - Fork the repository, make changes, and submit a pull request.
 - Report issues or suggest features via GitHub Issues (if hosted).

----

-## License
-This project is unlicensed for now—add an appropriate license (e.g., MIT) based on your needs.

----

 ### Notes on Updates
 1. **Flask-RESTX Integration**: Updated `Setup and Installation` and `Dependencies` to include Flask-RESTX and Swagger UI instructions.
 2. **How to Use the API**: Added practical examples for dashboard integration, CLI testing, and automation.